 Sarah Ann Thompson, M.Sc.

 Sarah Ann began her marine science career in intertidal ecology, conducting large-scale biodiversity surveys and experimental research on the sea palm kelp, Postelsia palmaeformis.
 At the Farallon Institute, Sarah Ann participates in studies of climate variability and predator-prey relationships, including projects on forage fish and seabirds.
-She is also FI’s technician for processing acoustic krill data, and the data manager and analyst for the seabirds at sea monitoring project.
+She is also FI’s technician for processing acoustic krill data, and the data manager and analyst for the at-sea seabirds monitoring project.
 A resident of the Seattle area, Sarah Ann holds an affiliate staff appointment at the University of Washington.

 Involvement in FI projects: